SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-04-13]] 5:53 AM — Synced 5 highlights from 1 document.
     - 5 highlights from Breaking News: Scaling Will Never Get Us to AGI

+[[2024-04-14]] 6:14 AM — Synced 42 highlights from 1 document.
+    - 42 highlights from The Ethical Algorithm